phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 You may be in the position where you also have to be the one educating them on the subject of neurodiversity.

 Autism and neurodiversity understanding varies dramatically from country-to-country, it's important you use your bests judgement related to your country and work place, it's unfortunate somebody with autism for example would need to withheld a disclosure of the condition to others, but sometimes it is required to protect yourself and your interests in the best way possible.

+It's an unfortunate reality in some places that I feel need to write about the risks of disclosure, even if perhaps your country of residences include legal protection against discrimination.

 ## Training and education